-We know that in the bushveld it is so easy to see and notice antelope, so we wanted to tell you a little more about the creatures you don’t see so often.
-You might be privileged enough to see them or see remnants of them during your stay with us; but here is a little more information that you might not have known about them.
+We know that in the bushveld it is so easy to see and notice antelope, so we wanted to tell you a little more about the lesser spotted creatures of the bushveld.
+You might be privileged enough to see them or see remnants of them during your stay with us at Matlabas Game Hunters, but here is a little more information that you might not have known about them.

 The leopards are mainly solitary animals, only coming together with the opposite sex for mating, or when the female has cubs with her.
-They are mostly active during the night and cooler parts of the day; and take a snooze in trees throughout the warmer periods.
+They are mostly active during the night and cooler parts of the day, and take a snooze in trees throughout the warmer periods, making the one of the lesser spotted creatures of the bushveld.
 They have a varied diet, from insect, rodents, reptiles, primates, birds but the bulk of their diet consist is medium sized antelope.
 The leopard’s diet is more varied than any other wild cat in Africa.
 They kill more than their immediate need, and the excess is stored for later use.
 Kill is dragged considerable amount of distances and hidden among rocks, bush and trees far from other predators.

 The cheetah is known for being the world’s fastest land animal.
 It can reach speeds of up to 75 mph when racing across open land.
 They can accelerate from 0-60 mph in 3 seconds.
 Their diet varies depending on where they live.
 They mostly eat medium sized antelope such as impala and nyala, but they have been noted that they eat zebras and wildebeests.
 Cheetahs will hunt in the early morning and at dusk when there is still some light, compared to other cats who are nocturnal hunters.
 This is because the cat hunts by sight instead of smell.
 They will stalk their prey within a very short distance, and then sprint for the kill.
 Cheetahs prefer to live in open areas where there is an abundance of prey.
 They are one of the few cats that have semi-retractable claws.